GoogleChrome/web.dev/src/site/content/en/media/media-application-basics/index.md

 1. Create a `docker` and `media` directory inside of `media-tools`.
    This will keep your `media` directory out of the build context.
-This is important because `media` is where files are stored that we plan to do operation on, and some of them could be quite large.
+This is important because `media` is where files are stored that we plan to do operations on, and some of them could be quite large.
 Putting the `Dockerfile` directly in `media-tools` would slow down building the image if you ever rebuild it down the road—perhaps to change the versions installed.